strangelookingnerd/tics-plugin/README.md

                   checkQualityGate: false,                                  // Optional boolean parameter that defaults to false if not set.
 Enables TICS Quality Gate checks.
                   failIfQualityGateFails: false,                            // Optional boolean parameter that defaults to false if not set.
 Marks the build as failure if TICS Quality Gate fails for any reason.

-                  // 'userName' and 'userId' are used to specify the credentials to be used when accessing the viewer.
+                  // 'credentialsId' is used to specify the credentials to be used when accessing the viewer.
-                  // Those are only needed if the project specified in projectPath requires authentication.
+                  // It is only needed if the project specified in projectPath requires authentication.
-                  // These credentials are managed by the credentials plugin: https://plugins.jenkins.io/credentials
+                  // This is managed by the credentials plugin: https://plugins.jenkins.io/credentials
-                  // If the project requires authentication, please specify one or the other. userId is preferred as it is normally a unique id.
-                  userName: '',                                             // Optional parameter
+                  // For this step two credentials types are supported: the 'Username with password' or 'Secret Text'.
+                  // For a credential of type 'Secret Text', the 'ID' is one of your choice and
+                  // the 'Secret' should be equal to a TICS Viewer Authentication token of role 'TICS Analyzer'.
-                  userId: '',                                               // Optional parameter
+                  credentialsId: '',                                        // Optional parameter

                   // Advanced parameters:
                   ticsProjectPath: 'HIE://PROJECT/BRANCH/COMPONENT',        // Optional parameter that can be used instead of 'projectName' and 'branchName'